Wetheral Priory Gatehouse: Architecture

 English Heritage considers the building to be "the finest medieval gatehouse in Cumbria".
-It closely resembles the larger fortifications at Thornton and Tynemouth abbeys, forming a three-storey building built of coursed red sandstone, and now stands on the edge of the modern Wetheral Priory Farm, which occupies the site of the original priory.
+It closely resembles the larger fortifications at Thornton Abbey and Tynemouth Priory, forming a three-storey building built of coursed red sandstone, and now stands on the edge of the modern Wetheral Priory Farm, which occupies the site of the original priory.
 The gatehouse is 12.5 by 8.9 m across, with the floors linked by a spiral staircase in the north-east corner, and an adjacent barrel vaulted cellar.
 The marks of the range of buildings that once ran alongside the gatehouse can be seen on the external walls, and the gatehouse is topped by battlements.

 The ground floor includes a barrel vaulted entrance passageway and a porters' lodge, the latter 5.3 by 3 m in size.
 The first and second floors both formed single rooms, approximately 7.6 by 5.2 m across internally, and would have been used as domestic chambers for the officials of the priory.
 They had fireplaces, garderobes and small bed chambers in the walls.
 The roof is predominantly built of timbers dating from between 1512 and 1536; the current structure was probably built around 1540, possibly when the building was converted for use as a vicarage.

 North-east of the gatehouse is a 23 m medieval, red sandstone wall, 2.4 m high, probably originally the east wall of the priory's chapter house.
 This medieval wall had four windows running along it, with a staircase at one end.